UK will continue negotiations ‘coolly and calmly’ as Trump pauses some tariffs

 “We don’t want any tariffs at all, so for jobs and livelihoods across the UK, we will coolly and calmly continue to negotiate in Britain’s interests.”

-A Downing Street source said the development shows that “cool and calm can pay off”.
+A Downing Street source said the development shows that “cool and calm can pay off” and that the way Sir Keir Starmer “does business” is the “right approach”.

-“It’s how the Prime Minister does business and it’s the right approach.
+After days of market turmoil, US stocks surged after the first signal the US president was backing down from a full-scale trade war.

-“He has been urging it in all his calls this week and will continue to.”
+But there was turbulence in UK markets on Wednesday after the latest round of US tariffs came into force, with the FTSE 100 falling shortly after opening and wiping out most of the previous day’s gains.

 caption id=”2.79370614″ align=”alignnone” width=”6000″]